|Producer:||Grupo Asociativo San Augustin Los Cauchos

 Around 1000 B.C., a pre-Columbian civilization known today as “San Agustin” flourished in the mountains where the Magdalena River is born.
 The San Agustin culture is characterized by imposing monolithic sculptures and tombs created on hilltops throughout the region.
 This civilization disappeared mysteriously before the arrival of the Spanish Conquerors, leaving nothing but its burial sites.
 The archaeological sites were discovered in the 1960’s by a group of explorers, led by the local inhabitants.
 Among the better known sites is “El Alto de Los Idolos”, a group of several burial sites atop a hill dating back to the first century B.C.

-Los IdolosTM is grown very near from “El Alto de Los Idolos”, by sixty four small coffee growers gathered together under the banner of “Grupo Asociativo San Agustin Los Cauchos”, a coffee growers co-operative founded in 2001.
-These coffee growers got together from the desire of obtaining a higher income through the sale of high-quality coffee, choosing the name Los IdolosTM because of its symbolism and as a way of honoring the region’s ancestral origins.
+Los IdolosTM is grown very near from “El Alto de Los Idolos”, by sixty-four small coffee growers gathered together under the banner of “Grupo Asociativo San Agustin Los Cauchos”, a coffee growers co-operative founded in 2001.
+These coffee growers got together with the desire of obtaining a higher income through the sale of high-quality coffee, choosing the name Los IdolosTM because of its symbolism and as a way of honoring the region’s ancestral origins.

 See George's tour of Colombia.